veteransaffairscanada/vac-benefits-directory/doc/AIRTABLE.md

 ### Changing the eligibility criteria for a benefit

-1. Navigate to the [benefits sheet](https://airtable.com/tblcf182f99RjsSDQ/viwMWVJVqS0VphdeQ) in AirTable
+1. Navigate to the [benefitEligibility sheet](https://airtable.com/tblRNTYbp9OWDSj4l/viwB7uV1iu2dCaa5P) in AirTable
-2. Locate the row that corresponds to the benefit you want to change
-3. Scroll right to the eligibilityPaths column
-4. Each path is represented by a comma separated list of answers to the questions.
-Decide which one you want to change.
+2. Each path is represented by values within columns which correspond to the questions in the [questions sheet](https://airtable.com/tblCynpHaryoypjMY/viw1y4qaD2wp5aA2s).
+The values which fill these columns correspond to values in the [multipleChoiceOptions sheet](https://airtable.com/tblrQKPk7xBGvy3eP/viwVIedUGDgf708Jx).
-5. Write down the new, correct path to the benefit on paper.
-This should be a comma separated list of required options.
-If a question does not have any required options, leave them out.
-6. Navigate to the [eligibilityPaths](https://airtable.com/tblHt9ZuCBwsplYw2/viwWR17CgrYqiNa0B) sheet.
-7. Determine if the new path you wrote down already exists.
-If it exists, add the benefit to the benefits column for that row.
-If it doesn't exist, create a new row and add the benefit.
-Note: only include `stillServing`, `releasedAlive`, or `deceased` in a path if the path includes `family` and not `veteran`, `serving member`, or `organization`.
-This may mean that you need to create 2 paths for a benefit: one path for family members and another path for veterans.
-Look at the admin_display column and description (i icon in column header) for more info.
+3. Determine if the new eligiblity path for the benefit already exists (has a row in the benefitEligibility sheet).
+If it doesn't exist, create a new row and add the benefit and the eligibility criteria.
+Note: only include `statusAndVitals` values in a path if the path includes `family` and not `veteran`, `serving member`, or `organization`.
+This may mean that you need to create 2 rows for a benefit: one path for family members and another path for veterans.
-8. Delete the benefit from the row for the incorrect eligibility path
+4. If you wish to remove an eligibility path from a benefit, delete the corresponding row in the table.

 ### Adding a category (aka need or checkbox question), associating it with a benefit